 Renasset Investment Management Limited (formerly Kashtan Limited) has been appointed as Investment Manager to implement the investment strategy of the Fund.
 The Investment Manager provides certain investment management services to the Fund.

-The Fund pays the Investment Manager a management fee equal to 2% per annum of the cost of the investments which have a positive fair value, payable quarterly in arrears.
+The Fund pays the Investment Manager a management fee equal to 2% per annum of the cost of the investments which have a positive fair value plus the carrying amount of the loan receivable from Kazimir Treasury Services, payable quarterly in arrears.

-During the year ended 31 December 2018, total management fees of 559 thousand US dollars (2017: 692 thousand US dollars) were charged by the Investment Manager, with an amount outstanding at the reporting date of 140 thousand US dollars (2017: 166 thousand US dollars).
+During the year ended 31 December 2019, total management fees of 561 thousand US dollars (2018: 559 thousand US dollars) were charged by the Investment Manager, with an amount outstanding at the reporting date of 142 thousand US dollars (2018: 140 thousand US dollars).
+During the year ended 31 December 2019 the Investment Manager agreed to offset management fees amounting to 140 thousand US dollars against the loan balance receivable from Kazimir Treasury Services Limited (see note 5 and note 17).